prisma-utils/prisma-utils/libs/prismerge/README.md

 }
 ```

-This will first create the single schema file and then call the generators defined in the schema.
+This will first create the single schema file and then call the generators defined in the generated schema in one go.

-### Help
+## Help

 Call